Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 To list all assets created in the local Core, we build an assets query, filtering on the `is_local` tag.

-$code ../examples/java/Assets.java list-local-assets
+$code list-local-assets ../examples/java/Assets.java ../examples/ruby/assets.rb

 To list all assets defined as preferred stock of a private security, we build an assets query, filtering on several tags.

-$code ../examples/java/Assets.java list-private-preferred-securities
+$code list-private-preferred-securities ../examples/java/Assets.java ../examples/ruby/assets.rb

 ## Issue asset units to a local account